Both the Recreational and the Competitive summer seasons begin in May.

 All games are played on the same day of each week in the same age group-specific fields.
 Weekly game schedules are posted on the club website on the 'Recreational' page.

-All Uxbridge Recreational divisions U4-U10 are played at The Fields of Uxbridge Park, Ball Rd. entrance, in Uxbridge.
-For those registered in our Scugog Recreational divisions U4-U10, programs are at the Scugog Soccer Fields on Old Simcoe Rd. in Port Perry. (see Facilities page for Maps & Directions)
+For those registered in our Scugog Recreational divisions U4-U10 (except GU10), programs are at the Scugog Soccer Fields on Old Simcoe Rd. in Port Perry. (see Facilities page for Maps & Directions)

-The U12 through U18 divisions alternate between The Fields of Uxbridge park and the Scugog Soccer Fields.
-Teams follow a league Schedule which indicates the game and practice locations week over week.
-Please read the schedule on a weekly basis to confirm game and practice location for these divisions.
+Teams follow a "league" Schedule which indicates the game locations week over week.
+Please read the schedule on a weekly basis to confirm game times and locations

 Where do we Park?